vuestorefront/vue-storefront/doc/Installing on Linux and MacOS.md

    docker-compose up
    ```

-That's all - your application is now up and running!
+That's all - your frontend application is now up and running!